PhoenixTales/phoenix-docs/world/world-v0-1.md

 * Free Camp
 * Abandoned Mine

-## Phoenix World v1
+---

-Here we will describe how the world will be changed to proceed from the base world v0 to Phoenix World v1 (first Demo World).
+This is how the world will be changed to proceed from the base world v0 to Phoenix World v1 (first Demo World).

+## Phoenix World v1 (Summary)

-From the base game before any modifications, we move towards v0.9, preserving what has been deemed preservable from later versions according to our analysis.
-Below is a summary of what the Phoenix World v1 will offer:
+From the base game, before any modifications, we move towards v0.9, preserving what has been deemed preservable from later versions according to our analysis, resulting in Phoenix World v1, which will offer:

 * Surface Level from v0.9, featuring...
   * Old Path down the Valley